mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ## Purchasing recommendations

-Regardless of who you buy from, most of your hardware components will be manufactured in China; alas, it is tempting to get the best price and buy from alibaba.
-Unfortunately, when you buy an open-source chip from alibaba or another third party seller, you are likely not supporting the developers who put time and energy into developing open-source hardware.
-If you have the financial means to pay slightly more to support open source developers, please do.
-Not only will you help support the movement, but also exchanges are easier and you typically recieve much better technical support.
-Further, there have been reports of shortcuts in ripoff hardware that have lead to safety hazards not present in original genuine open source release.
-Nonetheless, open source is open source, so if your lab is in the dire straights, aliexpress will almost always be the cheapest option.
+Regardless of who you buy from, most of your hardware components will be manufactured in China; alas, it is tempting to get the best price and buy from Alibaba.
+Unfortunately, when you buy an open-source chip from Alibaba or another third-party seller, you are likely not supporting the developers who put time and energy into developing open-source hardware.
+If you have the financial means to pay slightly more to support open-source developers, please do.
+Not only will you help support the movement, but also exchanges are easier, and you typically receive much better technical support.
+Further, there have been reports of shortcuts in rip-off hardware that have led to safety hazards not present in original genuine open source release.
+Nonetheless, open source is open source, so if your lab is in the dire straits, Aliexpress will almost always be the cheapest option.

 * Microprocessors and microcontrollers direct from designers
     * [Adafruit](https://www.adafruit.com/)
     * [Arduino](https://www.arduino.cc/)
     * [Raspberry Pi](https://www.raspberrypi.org/)
     * [Smoothieboard](http://smoothieware.github.io/Webif-pack/documentation/web/html/smoothieboard.html)
-* Custom Prited Circuit Boards (PCBs)
+* Custom Printed Circuit Boards (PCBs)
     * [Fritzing](https://fritzing.org/)
 * Authorized resellers
     * [DigiKey](https://www.digikey.com/en/products)